tarikalim/FileCourtManagement/README.md

 This system replaces the previous manual process, streamlining operations by requiring only file input from the courts, while the assignment process is handled by the application.
+The application also has a communication and messaging system within itself.
+Notifications can be sent to the courts for new assignments and messaging can be provided between the courts.

 ## Technologies Used

-- **Spring Boot**: Used for building the backend services and APIs of the application, ensuring high performance and reliability.
+- **Spring Boot**: Used for building the backend services and APIs of the application.
 - **MySQL**: The relational database used to store and manage case files and court data.
 - **Spring Security**: Implements role-based access control, ensuring that only the designated on-duty court can input new case files.
 It also manages authentication via JWT tokens to secure the application.
 - **React**: Utilized for the frontend, providing an interactive user interface where courts can view and manage their assigned case files.